emmanuel-joseph-22/HIVYE/README.md

 07-19-24
 This project is based on [HIVYE](https://github.com/AaronVillano/Mobile_Application.git).
 I decided to revise the whole project which involved a lot of refactoring and UI remodeling, while keeping some important components including risk estimator component.

 I kept firebase for database and cloud service.
-I migrated with Vite from vue-cli and I added state management using Pinia.
+I migrated with Vite from vue-cli and added state management using Pinia.
 When it comes to code styles, the project uses a mix of options API and composition API which wasn't initially intended.
 I am still trying to get used to the newer style which I really don't like.

 ## Known bugs and ongoing development
 - likes and comment section under forum